Skip to main content

 Culinary Academy is training, not employment.

-This means that, as a Culinary Academy student:
+As a Culinary Academy student:

-• you are not employed by Quarterdeck through the Course
+• you are not employed by Quarterdeck through the course

 • you are not attending as hired hospitality staff